NBA champion Thomas Bryant holds basketball camp for youth

 ROCHESTER, N.Y.
-(WROC) — Rochester native and current NBA player for the Miami Heat, Thomas Bryant held a weeklong basketball camp at the YMCA of Greater Rochester.
+(WROC) — Rochester native and Miami Heat forward Thomas Bryant held a weeklong basketball camp at the YMCA of Greater Rochester.
 The camp was available for kids 3rd through 12th grade.

-Earlier this summer, Bryant won a NBA championship with the Denver Nuggets.
-Long before the Rochester native became a NBA champ, he was just a kid from Rochester playing ball at his local YMCA.
+Earlier this summer, Bryant won an NBA championship with the Denver Nuggets.
+Long before the Rochester native became an NBA champ, he was just a kid from Rochester playing ball at his local YMCA.

 “We used to spend four, five, six hours in here a day,” said Bryant.
 “I remember my Mom used to work so much I was either home with friends or here.”